netxms/netxms-doc/admin/reporting.rst

-    In most cases (when reports are using only single datasource), setting "netxmsdConfig" is enough, database type and credentials will loaded automatically from netxmsd.conf. "netxms" section of the config is required for reports, which load data not from SQL datasource, but using NetXMS API instead (connection is maintained by reporting server).
+    In most cases (when reports are using only single datasource), setting "netxmsdConfig" is enough, database type and credentials will loaded automatically from netxmsd.conf. "netxms" section of the config is required for reports, which load data not from SQL datasource, but using |product_name| API instead (connection is maintained by reporting server).

 5. Create workspace directory (as set by "workspace" parameter), it will contain both report